viki3d/spring-rest-api-documenting-with-openapi-3-df/README.md

 ![openapi-swagger-editor.png](openapi-swagger-editor.png?id=1)

 * **Swagger Inspector**
 Test and generate API definitions from your browser in seconds.
+Apps like SwaggerHub can emulate server for you, so you can test the API even without having implementation.
 ![openapi-swagger-inspector.png](openapi-swagger-inspector.png?id=1)

 ## This demo: spring-rest-api-documenting-with-openapi-3: _Design First_